-This is useful, because as b1 gets large, the we'd expect the continuous net to behave like the discrete (two-state) net.
+This is useful, because as b1 gets large, the continuous net approaches the two-state net.

-Exercise
+Optional Exercise

-Use D[] to calculate the derivative of the inverse of g[].
+Calculate the derivative of the inverse of g[].
 Plot it out to demonstrate that it is never zero.
 Because it is never zero, the rate of change of E must always be less than or equal to zero.

-Initialization of starting values
+■ Initialization of starting values